Assign the right source type to your data

 Splunk Enterprise comes with a large number of predefined source types.
 When consuming data, in most cases, Splunk Enterprise attempts to automatically assign the correct source type to your data and process the data appropriately.
 If you have specialized data, you might need to manually select a different predefined source type to the data.
 In other cases, you might need to create a new source type with customized event processing settings.

-Data preview helps you assign the right source type to your data by showing you the results of applying any predefined source type to the data.
+The "Set sourcetype" page helps you assign the right source type to your data by showing you the results of applying any predefined source type to the data.
 It also allows you to modify the settings for a source type interactively, until you achieve the desired results.
 At that point, you can save the modifications as a new source type.